p0dyakov/flutter_interview/README_EN.md

 <!-- TOC --><a name="jit-and-aot"></a>
 ### JIT and AOT
 - `Just-in-time (JIT) compilation` is a type of compilation that is performed directly while the program is running, which significantly speeds up the development cycle.
 But it should be borne in mind that the program may slow down and run slower
 - `Ahead-of-time (AOT) compilation` is a type of compilation that is fully executed before running a program.
-The Dart code is converted to native machine code, which is then packaged into a binary file with the extension `.so` for `Android` or `.dylib` for `iOS'. `AOT` Takes longer than `JIT`, but as a result, the program runs much faster.
+The Dart code is converted to native machine code, which is then packaged into a binary file with the extension `.so` for `Android` or `.dylib` for `iOS`. `AOT` Takes longer than `JIT`, but as a result, the program runs much faster.

 ---
 <!-- TOC --><a name="hot-restart-and-hot-reload"></a>
 ### Hot Restart and Hot Reload
 - `Hot Reload` loads the changes to the `Dart VM` and reboots the widget tree, saving the state.
 Does not restart `main()` and `initState()`
 - `Hot Restart` loads the changes to the `Dart VM` and restarts the entire application.
-Restarts `main()` and `initState()'.
+Restarts `main()` and `initState()`.
 The state is not saved

 ---
 <!-- TOC --><a name="hashcode"></a>
 ### HashCode
-A `hash code' is a getter for any object that returns an `int'.
-It is needed when saving an object to `map` or `set'.
+A `hash code` is a getter for any object that returns an `int`.
+It is needed when saving an object to `map` or `set`.
 Hash codes must be the same for objects that are equal to each other according to the == operator
 `int get hashCode => Object.hash(runtimeType, ..., ...);`

 ---